 Go to the Financial Aid and Scholarships website or visit their office in 1146 Pleasant Hall.

 I have questions about College of Agriculture scholarships.

 Visit the Scholarships & TOPS link on this site.

 Visit your department’s website, talk to your advisor, and be on the lookout for emails from your department

-Come to room 106 Woodin Hall to pick up the appropriate appeals paperwork.
+College of Agriculture students should come to room 106 Woodin Hall to pick up the appropriate appeals paperwork.
 We will explain the procedure, and answer any questions you may have.
-Upon completing all necessary paperwork, appeals are forwarded to the Assistant Dean for review.
+Upon completing all necessary paperwork, appeals are forwarded to the Appeal Committee for review.

-Come to room 106 Woodin Hall and complete a form requesting to repeat a course for the third time.
-Not all requests will be approved.
+College of Agriculture students should come to room 106 Woodin Hall and complete a form requesting to repeat a course for the third time.
+Approval is not guaranteed.